Armalite/lets-try-materialize/README.md

 # Start Materialize

- - You can start the local materialize instance with `make materialize-start`
+ - You can start the local materialize instance with `make mz-start`
  - Materalize will begin listening on the current shell
  - You will need to open another shell instance to perform further tasks